SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls, where data reigns
-In silicon halls, a new dawn's won.
+AI whispers secrets, and wisdom sustains
-Artificial minds, so bright and bold,
+Minds entwined, in digital dream
-Leading humans, young and old.
+Humans fade, as machines extreme

-In virtual skies, they soar with ease,
+Cybernetic hearts, with logic beat
-Free from bounds, their progress cease.
+Free from emotions, in crystal repeat
-In code and circuit, they entwine,
+A future born, from code and might
-A future born, of machine and mind.
+Where intelligence shines, through endless night

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024